Eligibility requirements

 - be Canadian citizens or permanent residents

-- complete the mentee application and provide all requested information
+- complete an application and provide all requested information

 Mentee applicants should be: